Infineon/arduino-core-psoc6/docs/env-setup.rst

    ..
 This won´t be needed if the package is NOT installed using the .json package index installation.

 5. | Clone this repo in a folder with a semver version name.
-A orderly practice could be to bump the existing version, and add a suffix to indicate the feature or bugfix.
+An orderly practice could be to bump the existing version, and add a suffix to indicate the feature or bugfix.
    | For example, from installed ``1.1.0`` to ``1.2.0-new-feature``:

    ::

       git clone https://github.com/Infineon/arduino-core-psoc6.git 1.2.0-new-feature

-   You can check if the correct version is installed by running
+   You can check if the correct version is installed by running:

    ::